ibexus-platform/ibexus-connector/docs/getting-started-rest-api.md

 # ![logo-blue-back-boxed](https://github.com/ibexus-platform/ibexus-connector/assets/67227/d64936b4-372b-4719-b841-2c839936ddb8)

-## Getting started with the IBEXUS Connector command line tool
+## Getting started with the IBEXUS Connector REST API

 To get comfortable with the IBEXUS platform, please follow along whith this quick tutorial.
 If you have any further question, please do not hesitate to contact [developer@ibexus.io](mailto:developer@ibexus.io).
 In order to complete this tutorial, you need to have the Docker container runtime available on your platform.